-Our mission is to match numerous multidisciplinary student teams with challenging engineering projects.
-Project sponsors provide domain expertise and advice, while faculty supervisors help guide the teams and grade their work.
-The capstone marketplace makes it easier for sponsors to reach out to potential students, and it helps students find projects best matched to their interests and needs.
+Our mission is to match numerous multidisciplinary student teams with challenging engineering projects from Department of Defense and other U.S. Government organizations.
+These project sponsors provide domain expertise and advice, while university faculty supervisors help guide the teams and grade their work.
+The Capstone Marketplace provides technical analysis and solution development, facilitates academic outreach to students and universities, and helps students find projects best matched to their interests and needs.

-Previous research has demonstrated that students who worked on multidisciplinary capstone projects had increased interest and learning in basic systems engineering concepts.
-They also developed a better appreciation of the differences in methods and tools of different engineering disciplines.
+Previous research has demonstrated that students who worked on multidisciplinary capstone projects have increased interest and learning in basic systems engineering concepts.
+They also develop better appreciation of the differences in methods and tools in different engineering disciplines.

 1. Sponsors propose problems

 Sponsors should expect to interact with student teams at least once a month to review project status.
-Each student team will have a designated liaison to facilitate more frequent communication with the sponsor, especially questions or needed advice that might block progress of the team.
-Sponsors should reimburse teams for materials and supplies.
+Each student team will have a designated liaison to facilitate frequent communication with the sponsor, especially to address questions or advice that might block the team’s progress.

 6. Students present results

-In most cases student teams will present their results at two major reviews (at the end of each academic term), and two interim reviews (at the mid-point of each academic term).
-Of course, each project will need to determine how best to meet the needs of the sponsors, students and faculty.
+In most cases student teams will present their status and results at two major reviews (at the end of each semester), and two interim reviews (at the mid-point of each semester).
+The final review, usually at the conclusion of the Spring semester, may include demonstrations, prototypes, and the presentation of the team’s technical data to be archived.
+Each project will be arranged to best meet the needs of the sponsors, students and faculty.
 For example, schools on the quarter system may need to align major reviews with their academic terms.

 After each review sponsors will provide feedback to student teams, which will be used to provide both educational experience for students and assessments of the team’s performance.